 Many large financial institutions run their loan process like an assembly line, meaning that you could get passed from person to person as you move along.
 In those cases, you may find yourself juggling phone calls and emails from many different parties.
 Lenders that provide dedicated loan officers tend to provide more personalized service, an essential feature for many military homebuyers.

-In addition, your Loan Officer and real estate agent will work together to coordinate with third parties, taking some of the burden off you during this exciting but stressful time.
-Your real estate agent, the sellers’ agent, title agent, homeowners insurance agent, underwriter, and even the VA appraiser all have a hand in getting you to closing.
+Your loan officer and real estate agent will also work together to coordinate with third parties, taking some of the burdens off you during this exciting but stressful time.
+Your real estate agent, the sellers' agent, title agent, homeowners insurance agent, underwriter, and even the VA appraiser all have a hand in getting you to closing.

-You can start your rate comparison online to get a sense of where the market stands, but your credit score, and to a lesser extent your debt-to-income ratio, can impact the rates that are available to you.
-That means you’ll need to speak with lenders to get a better idea of the rate they’re able to offer based on your specific scenario.
-Lenders won’t be able to lock your rate in until you’re under contract for a home.
+You can start your rate comparison online to get a sense of where the market stands, but your credit score and debt-to-income ratio can impact the rates available to you.
+That means you'll need to speak with lenders to get a better idea of the rate they're able to offer based on your specific scenario.
+Lenders won't be able to lock your rate in until you're under contract for a home.

 Don't be afraid to ask a lot of questions when you're speaking to prospective lenders for the first time.
 By asking the right questions, you'll get a much clearer idea of the type of service you can expect.